 Bun, more specifically Bún chả or Bún thịt nướng, is a Vietnamese dish that contains vermicelli, lettuce, carrots, cucumbers, bean sprouts, mint, and your choice of protein.
 It’s dressed with a fish sauce based sauce called nước chấm.
-I love when that big bowl of Bun arrives at my table.
+The moment that big bowl of Bun arrives at my table instantly makes my day 10x better.
 I immediately drop my eggs rolls on top and then pour the nước chấm over it all.
 I love nước chấm so much that I usually ask for extra.
-I love the sweet tartness of it.
+There is an irresistible sweet tartness of it that is addicting.

-Well, I haven’t been able to go to Chinatown in a very long time because I spend half of my lunch pumping so I don’t have enough time to get there and back in time.
-I’ve been craving some Bun!
+Well, I haven’t been able to go to Chinatown in a very long time because I spend half of my lunch pumping for Autumn so I unfortunately don’t have enough time to get there and back in time.
+That just makes me crave a big bowl of Bun!

 Fellow Bostonian, Becky made a smashing bowl of vermicelli.
 It hit all the right flavors, smells, and textures that I’ve come to love in my big bowls of Bun.
 I love the crunch from the lettuce, crisp pickled veggies, and bean sprouts.
 The marinade on the meat is super flavorful giving each bite an extra kick.
 But my favorite element was the nước chấm.
 I can’t get enough of it whenever I order Bun out so I usually order extra because I love the sweet & salty flavor combo it has from the fish sauce and sugar in it.
 Well, now I can tweak it to make it my own and make oodles and oodles of it for my oodles of noodles.

 I’m so glad that I had Becky’s blog this month for Secret Recipe Club.
-She shares awesome recipes that you’ll be dying to make, just like this vermicelli bowl.
+She shares awesome recipes that you’ll be dying to make, just like this Vietnamese Grilled Chicken Vermicelli Bowl.
 Noms!!!

 Vietnamese Grilled Chicken Vermicelli Bowl